MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Get collection information from the new evaluation queue.

 ### [Get-CMCollectionMember](Get-CMCollectionMember.md)
-Get members of a collection.
+Get members of a device or user collection.

 ### [Get-CMCollectionMembershipEvaluationComponent](Get-CMCollectionMembershipEvaluationComponent.md)
-Gets how often Configuration Manager evaluates collection membership.
+Get the site component that evaluates collection membership.

 ### [Get-CMCollectionMembershipRule](Get-CMCollectionMembershipRule.md)
-Get a Configuration Manager collection membership rule.
+_For system use only_ to get membership rules from collections.

 ### [Get-CMCollectionQueryMembershipRule](Get-CMCollectionQueryMembershipRule.md)
-Gets a collection query membership rule.
+Get a query membership rule for a device or user collection.

 ### [Get-CMCollectionSetting](Get-CMCollectionSetting.md)
-Gets the settings for a collection.
+Get the settings for a collection.

 ### [Get-CMComplianceRule](Get-CMComplianceRule.md)
 Get a compliance rule for a configuration item.